onedata/onedatafilerestclient/README.md

 ### List children

-Returns the list of direct children of a given directory (or data space):
+Returns the list of direct children of a given directory (specified by `file_path` or `file_id` argument).
+It accepts the following optional keyword arguments:

+- `attributes` - list of Onedata file attributes to return (e.g. `size`)
+- `limit` - maximum number of children to return (default: 1000)
+- `continuation_token` - token for pagination to get next page of results
+- `file_path` - path to the directory relative to the space
+- `file_id` - unique file ID of the directory
+- `provider` - specific Oneprovider to use for the operation

 ```python
 >>> client.list_children('MyData', file_path='dir1', limit=5)